 Google autocomplete, on the other hand, is suggested search phrases that the search engine brings up in the search bar when you type a particular search phrase.
 For example, you might type someone's name, and the search engine will suggest that you search for the name together with added words, such as their occupation or an event that is linked to the individual you are searching.

 Usually there will be a list of 4-6 autocomplete search phrases for you to choose from.
 The feature of autocomplete might be based on previous searches that you carried out and which Google remembers from your historic activity (an autosuggestion), or searches that other people conducted and which Google believes might help you to either find what you want or help you explore a particular topic.

 Google autocomplete is based on artificial intelligence algorithms, a self-learning feature which is constantly learning from people's search behaviour.
 Google has an algorithm that, among other things, takes into account related and follow up phrases that people have been searching for.
 The process is completely automated but it is possible for Google to take manual action to remove autosuggestion from internet searches.

-Autocomplete could defeat the purpose of a right to be forgotten application because it may encourage Google users to find, via the back door, or via alternative phrase the very same web page you were trying to remove from public sight.
+Autocomplete could defeat the purpose of a right to be forgotten application because it may encourage Google users to find, via the back door, or via an alternative phrase, the very same web page that you were trying to remove from public sight.

 Bing and Yahoo also use autocomplete features but Bing tends to be more responsive to requests to remove autocomplete phrases from search suggestions following a successful right to be forgotten request, whilst Google's and Yahoo's initial response to requests to remove autocomplete is often negative and unwilling.